ivadomed/ivadomed/prepare_data/README.md

 #### Re-run processing (using manually-corrected segmentations)

-Make sure to udpate the field `PATH_SEGMANUAL` in the file `parameters.sh`, then re-run:
+Make sure to update the field `PATH_SEGMANUAL` in the file `parameters.sh`, then re-run:

 ~~~
 ./run_process.sh parameters.sh prepare_data.sh